mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

  1. Locate the feature on the [Master Feature List](https://mattermost.productboard.com/feature-board/1097524-master-feature-list).
  2. Open the feature details card by clicking on the feature name
- 3. Add yourself as a follower by clicking on the `+` symbol on the bottom left side of the feature details card:
+ 3. Add yourself as a follower by clicking on the `+` symbol in the bottom left corner of the feature details card.

 ![add-followers2](https://user-images.githubusercontent.com/20331166/83704445-f6be5d80-a5c6-11ea-9ce5-6daf1f7b55ac.png)